 Mouse elbow braces come in three variations:

 This type of brace consists of a plastic clasp secured with a strap.
-The clasp has a pressure point near the point of pain, which absorbs some of the injury-causing forces while also changing the angle of your tendon to relieve pain.
+The clasp has a pressure point near the point of pain, which promotes blood flow to the area, relaxation, and provides excellent biofeedback to the elbow, while also changing the angle of your tendon to relieve pain.
 A clasp is the most effective option for pain relief, but it comes with the highest price tag and requires an individualized fitting to do its job.

 The best mouse elbow strap provides isolated compression to the tendons located just below your elbow ( Image Reference).